strome-org/microsoft-365-docs-test/microsoft-365/compliance/gdpr-dsr-Windows.md

 The GDPR sets out specific requirements for controllers and processors regarding DSRs.
 Microsoft is the controller for most Windows products, apps, and services, and the processor for several enterprise services.

 * **Controller** — A controller determines the type of personal data to collect and controls how that personal data is processed and how it is used.
-For example, Microsoft is the data controller when we collect Windows diagnostic data from users.
+For example, Microsoft is the data controller when we collect Windows diagnostic data from your users.
 * **Processor** — A processor provides data processing services to a data controller and has no independent control over what personal data is collected and how it is used.
 For example, Microsoft is the processor for Windows Defender Advanced Threat Protection (ATP) and Windows Analytics.
 For these services, we analyze (process) data from enterprise user devices, but do so on behalf of the organization itself, which is the controller for that data.

 ### Personal data we collect

-Microsoft collects the data we need from users to provide and improve Windows products, apps, and services.
+Microsoft collects the data we need from your users to provide and improve Windows products, apps, and services.
 There are two categories of data—functional and diagnostic.
 Functional data is the transactional and interactional data that a Windows application needs to perform the service it provides.
 For example, to provide travel directions with Cortana, we need to collect location data.
 Diagnostic data is used to help identify and troubleshoot problems, improve our products and services, and provide users with personalized experiences.
 You can find a detailed description of the diagnostic data types and comprehensive examples of data we collect at [Windows Diagnostic Data](https://docs.microsoft.com/windows/configuration/windows-diagnostic-data).

 Your organization can restrict the amount of diagnostic data that is shared with Microsoft by setting the diagnostic data level—or reduce the level of shared data to a basic level, if desired.
 For information about Windows diagnostic data levels and how you might configure diagnostic data in your organization, see [Configure Windows diagnostic data in your organization](https://docs.microsoft.com/windows/configuration/configure-windows-diagnostic-data-in-your-organization).

 ## Microsoft as controller

 Microsoft is controller for all Windows products, apps, and services except for some services, such as Windows Defender Advanced Threat Protection (ATP) and Windows Analytics.
-Where Microsoft is the controller, we are obligated to respond to users directly regarding DSRs.
+Where Microsoft is the controller, we are obligated to respond to your users directly regarding DSRs.
 The default Windows installation implements privacy and security practices, including the means for your users to control their data, as required under GDPR.

 ### Privacy consent